nishalprithvi/jenkins1/freestyle.md

 # Jenkins Freestyle

-Making a jenkins freestyle job to build a dockerfile and then deploy it over another remote server
+Making a jenkins freestyle job to build a docker image and then deploy it over another remote server

 #### Repo used here
 - https://github.com/nishalprithvi/django-todo-cicd.git